Nepal Trekking Sale On NowBook Now & Save

 Expand all | Collapse all

-Make your way to Kii-Tanabe by train (ticket included) from Kyoto or Osaka.
-On arrival at 11:30am, meet at the Kumano Kodo Information Centre beside the station for your orientation.
+Make your way to Kii-Tanabe by train from Kyoto or Osaka.
+On arrival meet at the Kumano Kodo Information Centre beside the station for your orientation.
+Orientation can take place from 11.30am, latest 3pm.
 Collect your route notes and maps, and ask any final questions before your walk begins.
-Your main luggage will be transferred ahead, so travel with your daypack.
-A 40-minute local bus brings you to Takijiri, the trailhead of the Kumano Kodo.
-Begin your walk on the historic Nakahechi route with a steady uphill climb through quiet forest to the village of Takahara.
-Overnight in a traditional family-run minshuku, known for its warm hospitality and regional meals..
+Leave your main luggage here to be transferred ahead, so travel with your daypack.
+Catch the public bus to Yunomime Onsen.
 Overnight: Minshiku Yunosato or similar.

 Meals: D